kasperbauer/metrix/README.md

 <img src="docs/ui.gif" alt="Grid Layout" width="512" height="512">

 ### Track Selector / Loopy
-On pages 1 & 2, use the first two rows to select one of two tracks and to set the loop start and end points:
+On pages 1 & 2, use the first two rows to select one of two tracks and to set the **loop** start and end points:
 - Tap on the currently unselected track to select it.
 - Hold the start point and select the end point to set the repeating stages.
 - Tap on a stage on the currently selected track to select only a single stage.

 ### Page Selector
-In the bottom left corner, you can choose among the follwing pages:
+In the bottom left corner, you can choose among the following pages:

 1. pulses and gates
 2. pitch